 Motivational interviewing therapy was originally theorized by William R. Miller in 1983 when he was treating alcoholics and heavy drinkers.
 During his treatment of the disorder, he realized that many problem drinkers experienced a lack of motivation to quit drinking, which led to relapse.

 The most traditional definition of motivational interviewing (MI), which dates back to 2009, is “a collaborative, person-centered form of guiding to elicit and strengthen motivation for change.”
 While the methods and techniques have evolved through the years, the goal remains the same.

 William R. Miller believed that this change in motivation stems from within.
-In order to elicit change, it must come from the individual first and shouldn’t be imposed by the therapist.
+To elicit change, it must come from the individual first and shouldn’t be imposed by the therapist.
 The goal is to make the individual feel like they’re in the driver’s seat when overcoming bad behavior.

 How is Motivational Interviewing Therapy Used in Rehab?

-When treating the addiction of drugs and other harmful substances, many doctors have come to the realization that motivation and the desire to quit are often the most significant barriers to recovery.
-Many individuals either don’t want to quit or don’t understand why they should want to quit.
+When treating addiction to drugs and other harmful substances, many doctors have realized that motivation and the desire to quit are often the most significant barriers to recovery.
+Unfortunately, many individuals either don’t want to quit or don’t understand why they should want to quit.